fionahiklas/inside_cctv_setup/README.md

 the light level drops, you can here the small click of a relay when this happens.

 These are simply setup to stream data, I'm not making use of any other features on these cameras.

+I've also got three Hikvision cameras from my old outside CCTV system that was professional wired in (and then rather unprofessionally unwired by me when we moved house)

 #### Raspberry Pi's